twoBirds/twobirds/README.md

 - stayed hidden during v3 & v4
 - resurfaced oct 2014 with a pale but happy skipper ;-)

-USE CASE & TARGET AUDIENCE:
+USE CASE:
-- web component style programming ( with a twist )
+- component style web programming
+- distributed programming
+- any size from embedded small functionality to enterprise apps

+TARGET AUDIENCE:
 - hands-on JS programmers who distrust monster libs ...
 - ...but want to be able to implement the same features quality assured